nacholozano/php-cloud-service-project/README.md

-# php-hosting-project
+# php-cloud-service-project

-This is a PHP hosting project with learning purpose with PHP in server-side and jQuery in client-side.
+This is a PHP cloud service project with learning purpose with PHP in server-side and jQuery in client-side.

 I have tried to use MVC.
 The 'index.php' would be the controller.